kostasx/JavaScript/Week2/MAKEME.md

 What do you think will happen with `x == y`, `x === y` and `z == y` and `z == x`?
 Prove it!

 > Don't cheat!
 Seriously - try it first.

-Check out this [Fiddle](http://jsfiddle.net/jimschubert/85M4z/).
-You need to open your browser’s Developer Tools to see the console output.
-Press the Run button in the upper right corner to run the code.

-More insights from this [Stack Overflow question](http://stackoverflow.com/questions/22395357/how-to-compare-two-arrays-are-equal-using-javascript).

 12. What does the following code return?
 (And why?)
 ```js